openshift-labs/lab-k8s-fundamentals/workshop/content/exercises/17-persistent-volumes.md

 What access modes for storage are available will depend on the Kubernetes cluster.

-For the front end web application we are using, because we want to be able run multiple instances, we need storage with an access mode that allows it to be mounted on multiple nodes in the Kubernetes cluster.
+For the front end web application we are using, because we want to be able to run multiple instances, we need storage with an access mode that allows it to be mounted on multiple nodes in the Kubernetes cluster.
 This is because instances of the application could run on different nodes.
 This is why `ReadWriteMany` is requested.

 In contrast, the database will only ever have one instance and so storage with access mode `ReadWriteOnce` is sufficient.